Radiative Poincare type eon and its follower: The setting

 \item Note that for $t>0$ we have $\hat{g}=\hat{\Omega}^2g$ and that for $t<0$ we have $\check{g}=\check{\Omega}^2g$ with $\check{\Omega}=-\hat{\Omega}^{-1}=t$. \end{itemize}

-One of the aims of this note is to identify the above four-manifold $M$, equipped with the three Lorentzian metrics $\hat{g}$, $g$ and $\check{g}$, with the \emph{bandage region} \cite{pt} of the \emph{Penrose's cyclic Universe} \cite{pen} in which the \emph{past eon ends} as filled \emph{with only one spherical gravitational wave} propagating along the null vector $K^i$.
-Forcing the Poincar\'e-type expansion metric $\hat{g}$ to satisfy the Einstein's equations \eqref{eincheck} was the first step to achieve this aim.
-Another aim is to see how the gravitational wave contained in the past eon will change into a matter content at the beginning of the present eon, by means of \emph{Penrose's reciprocal hypothesis}, stating that the three metrics $\hat{g}$, $g$ and $\check{g}$ in the bandage region should be related via: $\hat{g}=\Omega^{-2}g$ and $\check{g}=\Omega^2g$.
+One of the aims of this note is to identify the above four-manifold $M$, equipped with the three Lorentzian metrics $\hat{g}$, $g$ and $\check{g}$, with the \emph{bandage region} \cite{pt} of the \emph{Penrose's cyclic Universe} \cite{pen} in which the \emph{past eon ends} as filled \emph{with only one spherical wave}\footnote{We do not specify what kind of wave it is: it may consists of the incoherent superposition of waves representing directed massless radiation with random phases and polarizations, but the same propagation direction $K^j$.} propagating along the null vector $K^i$.
+Forcing the Poincar\'e-type expansion metric $\hat{g}$ to satisfy the Einstein's equations \eqref{eincheck} is the first step to achieve this aim.
+Another aim is to see how the wave contained in the past eon will change into a matter content at the beginning of the present eon, by means of \emph{Penrose's reciprocal hypothesis}, stating that the three metrics $\hat{g}$, $g$ and $\check{g}$ in the bandage region should be related via: $\hat{g}=\Omega^{-2}g$ and $\check{g}=\Omega^2g$.

 As we show below, under further simplification assumptions, the explicit form of the Poincar\'e-type metric $\hat{g}$ can be easily found up to an arbitrarily prescribed accuracy, and as a byproduct one gets a \emph{remarkably pleasant} consequences of the so obtained $\hat{g}$ for $\check{g}$, and in particular for the \emph{matter content of the spacetime} $(\check{M},\check{g})$, which is interpreted as the beginning of the \emph{present eon}.